 When the time comes to make the request, keep it specific, brief, low-pressure, and clear about what you are seeking.
 You are not asking for a lifetime commitment or an intensive ongoing relationship.
 You are asking whether they would be willing to share their experience and perspective in a quarterly conversation.

 Example mentor request message: Hi [Name], I have been following your work in [specific area] for some time and have found your perspective on [specific topic] particularly valuable.
 I am currently [brief description of career stage and direction] and working to develop [specific capability or navigate specific challenge].
-I would be genuinely grateful if you would be willing to meet for a conversation over coffee or a call, if you have 30 minutes to spare in the coming weeks.
-I am not asking for an ongoing commitment — just a chance to hear your perspective on a few questions I have been sitting with.
+And, I would be genuinely grateful if you would be willing to meet for a conversation over coffee or a call, if you have 30 minutes to spare in the coming weeks.
+I am not asking for an ongoing commitment – just a chance to hear your perspective on a few questions I have been sitting with.
 I completely understand if your schedule does not allow for it.

 How to Make the Most of a Mentoring Relationship?